FindArticles FindArticles

 SHARE

-Anthropic’s Claude has crossed a practical milestone: it can now generate real files—spreadsheets, slide decks, documents, and PDFs—directly from a chat.
-Ask for a revenue model in Excel, a client-ready PowerPoint distilled from a report, or a formatted memo, and Claude assembles the package without leaving the conversation.
+Anthropic’s Claude has passed a milestone that can easily be measured practically: it can now generate real files — spreadsheets, slide decks, documents and PDFs — straight out of chat.
+Request a revenue model in Excel, a client-ready PowerPoint presentation derived from a report or a well-formatted memo, and Claude puts the package together without closing the conversation.

 Table of Contents